shamirlabs/docs/docs/welcome.md

 👉 [Start with the Diva Staking docs](https://docs.staking.foundation), independently maintained, to learn about Liquid Staking, Operators, Distributed Validation, Staking Rewards and much more.

+This will give you a basic understanding of the Diva system, after which you can come back here to learn how to set up a node.
 :::

 ShamirLabs is designing the first specs & implementation of the Diva Staking protocol.